With today’s orders list, the Texas Supreme Court did not issue any opinions or choose new cases for argument.

 The Court did, however, announce an argument date for the certified question it previously accepted involving the Deepwater Horizon oil spill (what many outside of a courtroom call the “BP Oil Spill”).

 This is a fairly quick argument setting.
-In December, the Court accepted this certified question from the Fifth Circuit, and the parties are wrapping up merits briefing in the Texas Supreme Court now. (( The docket calendar indicates that the reply brief was due yesterday, but that filing is not yet listed.
-It may be detained in e-filing purgatory. )) The argument will be 25 days from today.
+In December, the Court accepted this certified question from the Fifth Circuit, and the parties are wrapping up merits briefing in the Texas Supreme Court now.1 The argument will be 25 days from today.

 , No. 15-0891